sylvainbaronnet/grid-styletr/README.md

 ### Spacing Scale

-Grid Styled components' margin and padding props use a 4 step spacing scale to help keep things aligned and keep layouts consistent.
+Grid Styletr components' margin and padding props use a 4 step spacing scale to help keep things aligned and keep layouts consistent.

 The default scale is based on an 8px/powers-of-two grid: `[ 0, 8, 16, 32, 64 ]`,